Tangerine Bank Review 2025

 Tangerine Customer Service

-It’s also really easy to get in touch with the Tangerine customer service team.
+They also received another notable award this year: #1 Bank in Canada on the Forbes List of the World’s Best Banks 2025.
+It’s really easy to get in touch with the Tangerine customer service team.
 You can open an online chat, call a 24/7 customer service line, and even reach out online via social media.
-Depending on where you live, you may even be able to visit one of the Tangerine Cafes to speak to an associate in person.

 How Does Tangerine Compare To EQ Bank?